Best Free CV Examples for Every Job in 2025

 5

-Show off your skills outside the workplace
+Show off transferable skills

 Your CV is the perfect place to show how connected you are to your industry and skills development outside and inside the workplace.
 Your personal projects and volunteer work can provide needed insights, and show off significant technical skills and soft skills in ways a standard resume doesn’t.